tinymce/tinymce-docs/plugins/charmap.md

 ### `charmap_append`

-A way to append some additional characters to the default character map.
-Option can be array or a function that returns an array in the above mentioned format.
+This option provides a way to append some additional characters to the default character map.
+This can be array or a function that returns an array in the above mentioned format.

 **Type:** `Array`, `Function`